DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 ### All providers

 - The median number of locations a provider has is 1
-- The mean number of locations for each provider is 4.8
+- The mean number of locations a provider has is 4.8
 - The maximum number of locations a provider has is 65
 - 162 providers have more than 10 locations
 - 103 providers have more than 15 locations